Madek/madek-webapp/doc/development/madek_dev_tips.md

 - if we ever `.show()` the table (or parent),
   **we need to initialize it ourselves!**
     - reason: `jQuery` does not have an `.on('show')` event we could hook into
-    - for convienice, the correct function call is attached to the DOM element, use it like this:
+    - for convenience, the correct function call is attached to the DOM element, use it like this:
       ````js
       // find the table